simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 ([CTRL-a/e/d/k, cursor keys etc.](http://hackage.haskell.org/package/brick-0.7/docs/Brick-Widgets-Edit.html#t:Editor)),
 and `ENTER`to set the new filter or `ESCAPE`to cancel.

-`t` sets the report period to today, while `d` and `u` cycle downward and upward through standard report periods
+`d` and `u` cycle downward and upward through standard report periods - year, quarter, month, week, day.
-- day, week, month, quarter, year, and unlimited.
+When a standard report period is selected, `n` and `p` step it to the next or previous period.
-This is useful on the register screen, to limit the transaction history.
+`Shift-down/up/right/left` can also be used for this.
-When a standard report period is selected in this way, `n` and `p` step to the next or previous period.
+`t` sets the report period to today.
-(For non-standard periods, you can use `/` to set a [`date:` query](manual.html#queries).)
+For non-standard periods, you can use `/` to set a [`date:` query](manual.html#queries).

 `BACKSPACE` or `DELETE` clears any filters in effect.